duhanmeric/a-pathfinder/README.md

 Press the start button the see the purple path. <br/>
 There is a input and save button to change the grid rows&cols at the same time.
 Because its a square.
 As default, square's size is 15x15. <br/>
 After the initialization, if the algorithm can find the path, you will see a alertbox with a text of "Done". <br/>
-If there is no path between selected points you will see a alertbox again with a text of "No solution for this points."
+If there is no path between selected points you will see a alertbox again with a text of "No solution for these points."